TwicPics/components/README.md

 # TwicPics Components

 TwicPics components is a library of components to provide context-aware optimization for images and videos.
-They come with best practices out-of-the-box: lazy loading, Low Quality Image Placeholders, handling of Cumulative Layout Shifts, etc.
+They come with best practices out of the box: lazy loading, Low Quality Image Placeholders, optimized Cumulative Layout Shift (CLS), and more.

 ## Get Started